-In partnership with the University of Chicago Booth School of Business, Teach For America Chicago-Northwest Indiana is launching its Elevate Fellowship.
-This fellowship will prepare 26 members of our incredible alumni community to take on senior leadership roles in the civic and nonprofit space.
+In partnership with the University of Chicago Booth School of Business, Teach For America Greater Chicago-Northwest Indiana launches Elevate Fellowship to prepare 26 alumni to take on leadership roles in the civic and nonprofit space.

 March 20, 2019